Gift acceptance policy

 4. Closely held securities

-Non-publicly traded securities, including membership interests in limited liability companies or partnership interests, may be accepted after consultation with the corporate treasurer and general counsel.
+Non-publicly traded securities, including membership interests in limited liability companies or partnership interests, may be accepted after consultation with the corporate treasurer and/or general counsel.

 - Prior to acceptance, Lyric shall explore methods of liquidation for the securities through redemption or sale.
 A representative of Lyric shall try to contact the closely held corporation to determine: